xvik/guice-validator/README.md

 Default behaviour is to always use default group.
 So when you define validation context with groups {Group1, Group2}, actual context would be {Group1, Group2, Default}.
-This was done in order to provide more intuitive behavior: validation context extends validation scope.
+This was done in order to provide more intuitive behavior: validation context extends default validation scope.

 If you want to prevent this behavior use `alwaysAddDefaultGroup` module option: